JaimieHemmings/ciscoop/README.md

 # Future Implementation

-- Expanding the user profile by allowing the user to add and edit their profile information such as first name, last name, sate of birth etc.
+- Expanding the user profile by allowing the user to add to, and edit their profile information such as date of birth etc.
 - Allow registered users to delete their own accounts
 - Allowing the uploading of images
-- Allow user comments on blog posts
+- Provide a user interface for the moderating of ragistered users by Admins
-- Provide a user interface for the moderating of ragistered users
+- Allow Admins to moderate user comments on Articles

 # Testing